-(i) A long-standing open problem is that of establishing the lower bound of $\Omega(n^{2/3})$ for the number of distinct distances determined by a set of n points in $\mathbb{R}^3$ , without assuming them to lie on a constant-degree surface.
-The best known lower bound, $\Omega(n^{3/5})$ , due to Solymosi and Vu [59], still falls short of this bound.
-In the present study we have obtained some partial results (with better lower bounds) for cases where (all or some of) the points do lie on a surface.
-We hope that some of the ideas used in this work could be applied in more general contexts, or in other special situations.

-(ii) Another major long-standing open problem is that of improving the upper bound $O(n^{3/2})$ , established in [40, 65], on the number of unit distances determined by a set of n points in $\mathbb{R}^3$ , again without assuming (all or some of) them to lie on a constant-degree surface.
-It would be interesting to make progress on this problem.

-(iii) As remarked above, a challenging open problem is to characterize all the surfaces that are infinitely ruled by algebraic curves of degree at most E (or by certain classes thereof), extending the known characterizations for lines and circles.

-(iv) It would also be interesting to find additional applications of the results of this paper.
-One direction to look at is the analysis of repeated patterns in a point set, such as congruent or similar simplices, which can sometimes be reduced to point-sphere incidence problems; see [1, 3].

-(v) Concerning Theorem 1.12, we note that it is stated only for families $\mathcal{F}$ of surfaces of a given dimensionality s.
-It would be interesting to obtain a variant in which we assume instead that $\mathcal{F}$ has k degrees of freedom, after one comes up with a definition of this notion that is both (a) natural and simple to state, and (b) makes (a suitable variant of) the analysis work.
+- (i) A long-standing open problem is that of establishing the lower bound of $\Omega(n^{2/3})$ for the number of distinct distances determined by a set of n points in \mathbb{R}^3 , without assuming them to lie on a constant-degree surface.
+The best known lower bound, close to $\Omega(n^{3/5})$, which follows from the work of Solymosi and Vu [63], still falls short of this bound.
+In the present study we have obtained some partial results (with better lower bounds) for cases where (all or some of) the points do lie on such a surface.
+We hope that some of the ideas used in this work could be applied in more general contexts, or in other special situations. - (ii) Another major long-standing open problem is that of improving the upper bound $O(n^{3/2})$, established in [43, 69], on the number of unit distances determined by a set of n points in \mathbb{R}^3 , again without assuming (all or some of) them to lie on a constant-degree surface.
+It would be interesting to make progress on this problem. - (iii) As remarked above, a challenging open problem is to characterize all the surfaces that are infinitely ruled by algebraic curves of degree at most E (or by certain classes thereof), extending the known characterizations for lines and circles.
+A weaker, albeit still hard problem is to reduce the upper bound $100E^2$ on the degree of such a surface, perhaps all the way down to E, or at least to O(E). - (iv) It would also be interesting to find additional applications of the results of this paper, like the one with an improved bound on the number of similar triangles in \mathbb{R}^3 , given in Section 3.
+One direction to look at is the analysis of other repeated patterns in a point set, such as higher-dimensional congruent or similar simplices, which can sometimes be reduced to point-sphere incidence problems; see [1, 3]. - (v) Concerning Theorem 1.12, we note that it is stated only for families \mathcal{F} of surfaces of a given dimensionality s.
+It would be interesting to obtain a variant in which we assume instead that \mathcal{F} has k degrees of freedom, after one comes up with a definition of this notion that is both (a) natural and simple to state, and (b) makes (a suitable variant of) the analysis work.
+We are currently studying such an extension.

-(vi) Finally, it would be challenging to extend the results of this paper to higher dimensions.
+- (vi) A potentially weak issue in our analysis, manifested in the proof of all our main theorems, is that in order to bound the number of incidences between points and curves on some variety V of constant degree, we project the points and curves on some generic plane and use a suitable planar bound, from Theorem 1.1 or Theorem 1.2, to bound the number of incidences between the projected points and curves.
+It would be very interesting if one could obtain an improved bound, exploiting the fact that the points and curves lie on a variety V in \mathbb{R}^3 , under suitable (natural) assumptions on V. - (vii) Finally, it would be challenging to extend the results of this paper to higher dimensions.